godatadriven/academy-dbt-at-scale/docs/group2/overview.md

-# Group 2 — Intermediate I: Seeds, Snapshots & Test Review
+# Group 2 - Advanced I: Seeds, Snapshots & Test Review

 ## Your slice of MediaPulse

-You own the **content performance** story — how MediaPulse's editorial products (NewsNow articles and PodcastHub episodes) are performing together.
+You own the **content performance** story - how MediaPulse's editorial products (NewsNow articles and PodcastHub episodes) are performing together.
 The staging layer for both domains exists, but it has bugs.
 Your mart needs to join both, enriched with a category mapping seed, and you need to track how article metadata changes over time using a snapshot.

 !!! warning "Group size note"
     This group has 11–13 participants and may be split into two sub-groups based on a pre-assessment.
 Your facilitator will confirm before the first breakout.